yahyatouil-dev/bc-hero-info/README.md

 1. Visit the [GitHub Issues page](https://github.com/yahyatouil-dev/bc-hero-info/issues).
 2. Open a new issue with details about the problem or your feature request.

-Your input helps improve BC HERO, and we appreciate any contributions you make!
+Your input helps improve AL HERO, and we appreciate any contributions you make!

 ---